 - I loaded up the paper plates with their chosen Spring themed colors.

 - Attached cotton balls onto pegs to use as their paintbrushes.
 (Great for fine motor skills development, plus they look like cute rabbit tails.)

 - Cut out strips for the rabbit’s ears from paper plates.

 - Snipped q-tips in half to use for the rabbit’s whiskers.

 How to make Paper Plate Rabbits

-Once the paint had dried they had fun creating their cute rabbit faces.
-Attaching our favourite goggly eyes first.
+- Once the paint had dried they had fun creating their cute rabbit faces.
+Attaching our favorite goggly eyes first.

-To secure the rabbit’s button nose and q-tip whiskers, we placed a small piece of double sided sticky tape into the centre of the plate and pressed them onto it to hold them in place.
+- To secure the rabbit’s button nose and q-tip whiskers, we placed a small piece of double sided sticky tape into the center of the plate and pressed them onto it to hold them in place.

-We had lots of colorful rabbits by the end of the session already to go up on our kitchen wall.
+We had lots of colorful rabbits by the end of the session all ready to go up on our kitchen wall.